 I have been doing classes here since 2013 and recommend a market class or cooking class on things to do in Paris.
-You can gift a class to a family member or friend going to Paris in the next year or you can do a virtual class to the Francophile who prefers to learn in the comfort of their own home.
-I have done both and enjoyed in-person and virtual!
-We took the Atlas Adventure girls to a macaron class and I couldn’t stop smiling.
-I have done this class before but it was even more fun with a room full of friends.
+You can gift a class to a family member or friend going to Paris the next year I have really enjoyed the croissant class and macaron class.
+I always learn something new when attending a class at La Cuisine.
+You can do a class solo and meet new friends or do a class as a couple, or with a group of people.

 Holly and Gianluca live in Capri and I met them a few years ago while dining solo in their restaurant.
 They make the most amazing olive oil they sent to me years ago and now they sell and ship it worldwide.
 I have gifted it to friends and family over the last year and a half to help support them while Capri was shut down.
 It is still one of my favorite items to gift as it tastes amazing and it supports my friends.
 I had the opportunity to visit them in Capri this Summer for the most amazing meal in their garden.
 Every dish was out of this world good and made with fresh ingredients picked from the garden I was sitting in the middle of.